HarkHorning/AI_Assistant/README.md

 # AI_Assistant
-Simple Gemini api connection.
-Will do more with this.
+Simple Gemini interactive api connection with flask.
+Will do more with this later.